What is Free Indirect Discourse - Transcript (English & Spanish Subtitles Available in Video, Click HERE for Spanish Transcript)

 So why would you want to identify this strange point-of-view while you are reading?
 One reason is simply to know what the author is doing to provoke certain responses from readers.
 When we read Jody’s and Connie’s stories, we’re immediately drawn to these characters, and we feel what they feel in large part because we are momentarily seeing the world as they are seeing it.

 Another reason I like to identify free indirect discourse in stories is that this narrative mode, like first-person narration, is often ironic, introducing us to moments when the world and a given character’s worldview are at odds with one another.
 These moments are fruitful places to analyze in your literary essays.
 Let me leave you with one example from Toni Morrison’s novel Beloved that I hope you’ll explore on your own.

-The vast majority of Beloved is told from a third-person point of view that will frequently drop into free indirect discourse to convey the worldview of the novel’s protagonist, Sethe, as she struggles with the aftereffects of slavery.
-In chapter 16 of that novel, however, everything changes, and we drop into free indirect discourse of a very different kind—the worldview of a brutal slave owner whom the novel calls “Schoolteacher.”
+The vast majority of Beloved is told from a third-person point of view that will frequently drop into free indirect discourse to convey the worldview of the novel’s protagonist, Sethe, as she struggles with the aftereffects of her enslavement.
+In chapter 16 of that novel, however, everything changes, and we drop into free indirect discourse of a very different kind—the worldview of a brutal owner of enslaved people whom the novel calls “Schoolteacher.”
 Inhabiting this worldview, seeing how that worldview dehumanizes the person whom we are closest to in this story, and having the central event of the novel described from this monstrous person’s perspective, produces a complex ironic reaction in readers that goes to the very heart of this incredibly important novel.